Bussun/simple-calculator/README.md

 Live demo: [on GitHub Pages](https://bussun.github.io/simple-calculator)
 ## Features
- - Support all four basic operations and exponents
+ - Supports all four basic operations and exponents
  - Resetting
  - Evaluates only a single pair of numbers at a time
- - Number rounding (used when dividing)
+ - Number rounding
  - User can use decimals

 ## Features to come
  - Keyboard Support
+ - Negative numbers support

 ## Issues
  If you find any bug, please open an issue in this repository

 ### Known issues
- - Too large numbers overflow
+ - None at the time of writing